 - Microsoft SharePoint Server helps you manage and control the entire content of your business.
 If you’re running a business, you must know how painful security violation or hacking can be as it may put your invaluable data at high risk.
 Such action can definitely cause a great deal of damage/loss to the company.
 SharePoint Server contains various tools which help you track the online content and streamline various business processes with ease.

 - Microsoft SharePoint Server has an ability to organize documents and edit them quickly and easily.
 There are a number of different criteria to organize documents in SharePoint.
 Also, collaborative editing is possible using the applications available with the software.

-- You can also use SharePoint platform to access documents and workspaces which you need to share among a number of individuals, such as databases, commonly used forms, etc.
+- You can also use SharePoint platform to access documents and workspaces which you need to share with a number of individuals, such as databases, commonly used forms, etc.

-Though SharePoint Server provides you many benefits, on the other hand, you may experience some serious issues like Server crash and corruption.
+Though SharePoint Server has many advantages, on the other hand, you may experience some serious issues like Server crash and corruption.

 Corruption in SharePoint Server

 Mistake #1 – SharePoint has low RAM or hard disk space